Sex and Sexuality Discrimination

 Discrimination on Grounds of Sexuality

 This is where someone is treated differently because they are, or are perceived to be, homosexual, bisexual, or even heterosexual.
-This became an issue much more recently, but is covered by law in much the same way.As a result of this it is now illegal to be treated less favourable in the workplace than someone else of equal skills, knowledge and aptitude who happens to be of a different sex or sexual preference.
-This would cover direct harassment such as name-calling and inappropriate jokes and bullying, whether it’s intentional or unintentional.
-It also covers indirect discrimination, where a policy has, inadvertently or covertly, resulted in a position where discrimination is the end result.
+It is illegal to be treated less favourable in the workplace than someone else of equal skills, knowledge and aptitude who happens to be of a different sex or sexual preference.
+This would cover direct harassment such as name-calling and inappropriate jokes and Bullying, whether it’s intentional or unintentional.It also covers indirect discrimination, where a policy has, inadvertently or covertly, resulted in a position where discrimination is the end result.
 An example might be only having male toilets on the premises.

 There are some areas where dispensation from the Act allows people of one sex or another to be hired.
 Examples are in sensitive welfare services areas, single-sex schools, or perhaps roles in a play or TV production.